mesosphere/dcos-commons/sdk/cli/README.md

 # Default CLI

 This directory contains the default CLI build, used by the majority of services who don't add custom commands to their service CLIs.
-The default CLI builds are uploaded with every SDK release as of early 2018.
+As of Jan 2018, default CLI builds are uploaded with every SDK release, along with a SHA256SUMS file in the same directory.

 Dependencies:
 - Go 1.8+